goatcorp/dalamud-docs/docs/plugin-publishing/restrictions.md

   for details.
 - **AOE Recoloring**: Not allowed due to potential gameplay advantages and consistency issues.
-- **Anything in pvp**: changing pvp behavior elevates the plugin user with an unfair advantage, allowing anything like this would cause pvp to turn into an arms-race.
+- **Anything in PvP**: Not allowed.
+Anything that could give a plugin user an unfair advantage is likely to cause an arms race and degrade the overall experience for everyone.

 ## I'm not sure if my plugin idea violates the guidelines!